San Francisco Peninsula Press Club By-Laws

 Election, Management and Control

-The general affairs, funds and properties of the Club shall be managed and controlled (under non-profit laws determined by the State of California and the government of the United States of America) by a nine-member Board of Directors comprising the President, Vice President, Secretary, Treasurer and five (5) other directors-at-large.
+Section 1.
+The general affairs, funds and properties of the Club shall be managed and controlled (under nonprofit laws determined by the State of California and the government of the United States of America) by a Board of Directors comprising the President, Vice President, Secretary, Treasurer and several directors-at-large.
 The number of directors-at-large shall be determined annually by the Board of Directors.
 All members of the Board of Directors shall be elected by the general active membership.
 All candidates for such offices must be in good standing.

-Terms of officers and directors shall begin July 1 of each year.
+Section 3.
 Directors shall be elected for two-year terms of office with no restrictions on the number of successive terms.
 All candidates run at-large.
 Directorships shall be filled according to the largest number of votes received.
-The votes shall be decided by a flip of a coin by the President in the presence of the candidates involved in the case of a tie vote.
+Tie votes shall be decided by a flip of a coin by the President in the presence of the candidates involved in the case of a tie vote.

+Section 5.
 The Board of Directors shall meet at least quarterly as directed by the Board or at special meetings at the call of the President, or by written request of any two (2) members of the Board.
-Six (6) members present at a meeting shall constitute a quorum of the Board.
+A simple majority of Board members present at a meeting shall constitute a quorum of the Board.
 Board members may participate in Board meetings via telephone, Skype or other electronic means.
 Directors are expected to attend meetings, participate in at least one committee, contribute to judging duties and seek potential board candidates.

 President and Vice President

+Section 2.
 The Vice President shall assume the duties and functions of the President in his/her absence.
-In the event of a vacancy in the office of the president by reason of resignation, death or otherwise, the Vice President shall fill the office and assume the duties and functions of the President until the Board fills the vacancy.
+In the event of a vacancy in the office of the President by reason of resignation, death or otherwise, the Vice President shall fill the office and assume the duties and functions of the President until the Board fills the vacancy.

 The Secretary shall give notice of all meetings of the Board of Directors and shall keep minutes of such meetings.
 The Secretary shall furnish the Treasurer with the names of those elected to membership and have available for use at each membership meeting a duly certified list of members eligible to vote.